Whiteknight/ParserObjects/docs/v5/parsers_logical.md

 ### Not Parser

 The `Not` parser inverts the success value of the inner parser.
 When the inner parser succeeds, the Not parser fails.
 When the inner parser fails, the Not parser succeeds.
-In either case, the Not parser will not consume any input.
+In either case, the Not parser will not consume any input and will not return a value.

 ```csharp
 var parser = new NotParser<TInput>(predicate);